GlenKPeterson/Paguro/README.md

 ```java
 map(kv("one",1), kv("two",2))
 ```

+The good news is that all collection implementations now implement Serializable.
-Unless you use this project extensively, this is likely the only change you will notice.
+Unless you use this project extensively, the map creation syntax is the only change you are likely to notice.

 Anything that used to be implemented as an anonymous class, object, or lambda is now implemented as a serializable enum or sub-class.
 As a result, the following constants have moved.